HiroakiMikami/generator-latex-with-markdown/README.md

 > Yeoman generator for LaTeX documents

 ## Features
-1. can combine LaTeX and markdown
+1. Can combine LaTeX and markdown
-2. can deal with `svg` and `dot`(graphviz) files
+2. Can deal with `html`, `svg`, and `dot`(graphviz) files via PDF files
-3. can see the difference between two Git commits
+3. Can see the difference between two Git commits

 ## Usage of a Created Project
 ### Structure